 - Avoid the crowds by heading away from Avoriaz to Chatel

-All three ski hire shops offer a great choice of quality ski rental equipment at competitive prices and you will receive at least 20% discount as a Reach4thealps guest when renting for 6 days or more, staff are helpful & there is overnight heated storage for boots & skis.
-Ardent Sports offer a 35% discount for Brown Bear Lodge guests.
+All three ski hire shops offer a great choice of quality ski rental equipment at competitive prices and you will receive a 20% discount as a Reach4thealps guest when renting for 6 days or more, staff are helpful & there is overnight heated storage for boots & skis.
+Ardent Sports offer a 20% discount for Brown Bear Lodge guests.

 If you prefer your skis delivered to your chalet and will be bringing them home with you overnight, we recommend Doorstep Skis.